acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>Just some gameplay of the prototype I am working on.</span>
 </div>

-Hope you liked it, share, love, peace.
+Hope you liked it, and if you do, remember to share and like in social media if you want.

+Thanks so much for reading!!

-_Special thanks to my friends Rubén Garat and Juan Andrés Nin who help me validating the drafts for each blog post and suggest fixes and improvements._
+_And special thanks to my friends [Rubén Garat](https://rgarat.dev/) and [Juan Andrés Nin](https://www.nin.com.uy/) who help me validating the drafts for each blog post and suggest me fixes and improvements._